Populus grandidentata: Ecology

 The species is able to adapt to a wide range of soils, though it is most abundant on sands, loamy sands and light sandy loams.
 Big-tooth aspens can tolerate sandy uplands and high, rocky sites.
 The depth to the water table is generally about 5 ft.
 Soil must be moist but well-aerated for good growth.
 Being very shade intolerant, most shaded stems die.
 They are pioneer species on disturbed sites, persisting in successional communities until senescence.
 Rapid height growth of suckers allows it to outcompete other sprouting species such as red oak (Quercus rubra) and red maple (Acer rubrum) on many sites.
 In the absence of disturbance, it is soon replaced by conifers and hardwoods.
 In the Great Lakes Region at the turn of the 20th century, many mature pine forests were logged and burned.
 Bigtooth and quaking aspens frequently dominated the postdisturbance forests.
 Without fire or other disturbance, these forests are being replaced by later successional, shade-tolerant species.
 This aspen usually grows in even-aged, mixed stands, most commonly with quaking aspens.
-Codominant in both hardwood and conifer forests, it does not occur as a subdominant because of its extreme shade intolerance.
+Codominant in both hardwood and coniferous forests, it does not occur as a subdominant because of its extreme shade intolerance.
 Quaking aspen (Populus tremuloides) is the predominant species in aspen stands in the Great Lakes region, but bigtooth aspen dominates on drier, upland sites.
 Aspen stands dominated by bigtooth aspens are generally more open than those dominated by quaking aspens.
 It is more disease resistant than P. tremuloides.
 The most serious disease is hypoxylon canker (caused by Entoleuca mammata).
 Other rots, fungi, and root decay affect this species.
-A preferred host of gypsy moth, death occurs when nearly complete defoliation by gypsy moths is followed by a fungal infection by Armillaria spp.
+A preferred host of the gypsy moth, tree death occurs when near-complete defoliation by the gypsy moth is followed by an infestation of Armillaria fungus.
 The ambrosia beetle (Xyleborus saxesceni) attacks fire-damaged bigtooth aspens.
 Commonly, it occurs in areas that frequently burn, such as large upland areas distant from water and upwind of natural fire breaks, such as lakes.

 Uses

 Various wildlife feed on the bark, foliage, and twig buds.

 The wood weighs 27 pounds (12 kg) per foot and is light-colored, straight-grained, fine-textured, and soft.
 It is used primarily for pulp, but can be used to make particle board and structural panels.
 Minor uses include log homes, pallets, boxes, match splints, chopsticks, hockey stick components, and ladders.
 The bark is pelletized for fuel and supplemental cattle feed.

 It is occasionally cultivated.
 A cultivar, Grandmont, has recently been developed.
+It has an open growth habit with balanced branching.